wolfm2/openframeworks/assignments/assignment_08.md

 Make the request and print it out.

-Print out specifically: The current time (in epoch format), sunriseTime, sunsetTime, temperature, and two other values of your choice.
+Print time (in epoch format), sunriseTime, sunsetTime, temperature, and two other values of your choice.

 Use integer division to calculate and print the current month, hour, and minute.